“Frankly, there is too much fun to be had in life to be focused exclusively on what you’re wearing.”Ala Isham

-Ala Isham, Designer for Ala von Auersperg, co-founder of the National Center for Victims of Crime and founder of the Brain Trauma Foundation, will share the story behind her title with us on Sunday, December 19th, 2021.
+Ala Isham, Founder and Creative Director of Ala von Auersperg, co-founder of the National Center for Victims of Crime, and founder of the Brain Trauma Foundation, shared the story behind her title with us on Sunday, December 19th, 2021.

 Ala had been working with the designer Antonio Gual for years, creating such pieces for herself, when in 2015 he suggested applying her original nature- and travel-inspired artworks onto them.
 From there, Ala Von Auersperg — the brand — was born, with her daughter Sunny Kneissl joining the team as their in-house stylist.
 Since day one, they’ve focused on making women feel wonderful in the feminine flow of the fabric, the transparency that reveals but also partially conceals the body, and the soft touch of textiles on the skin.